-The ILC facility with thousand-fold larger accumulated data-sets than prior e^+e^- experiments, polarized beams, and the potential to take data at a wide range of center-of-mass energies will provide the opportunity to advance knowledge of the precision electroweak (PEW) sector.
+The ILC, which will provide a thousand-fold increase in the accumulated data-sets compared to prior e^+e^- experiments, polarized beams, and the potential to take data at a wide range of center-of-mass energies, will offer the opportunity to advance knowledge of the precision electroweak (PEW) sector.
 The measurement precision will far exceed the precision achieved in the legacy measurements from LEP/SLC near the Z-pole [396] and from LEP at higher center-of-mass-energies up to 208 GeV [340].
 The underlying assets are much higher statistics, precise modern detectors with much improved reconstruction of particle and jet momenta, polarized beams, and improved theoretical modeling.